rbmowatt/glazewave/README.md

 ## Known Issues & TODOs

-- [ ] No database backups — highest-value outstanding task
+### Infrastructure and housekeeping

-- [ ] Backend will not install on darwin-arm64; needs `multer-sharp-s3` replaced (which also pins `aws-sdk` v2)
+- [ ] Backend will not install on darwin-arm64; needs `multer-sharp-s3` replaced (which also pins `aws-sdk` v2).
+Anything needing backend dependencies — migrations, seeders, `sequelize-cli` — runs on the box until this is fixed, which is why the locality work is split into a dependency-free harvest and a box-side loader
 - [ ] Clean up how session data is stored and retrieved
 - [ ] Improve responsive CSS/layout
 - [ ] Add structured logging (replace console statements)
-- [ ] Implement backend ACL (currently Cognito auth only, no role-based access)
+- [ ] No audit log for admin actions.
+Every action in the console is destructive and there is one admin, so it is easy to skip — and it is the thing that is impossible to reconstruct later
 - [ ] `surfline_spots.geo` GEOMETRY holds inverted coordinates from the parked Surfline import; nothing reads it, and fixing the import plus a backfill comes before anything does
 - [ ] Open-Meteo marine returns nulls for La Paz — the model has no coverage at that point, so `swell_period` and `wave_period` come back null with heights at 0.0
 - [ ] A promoted spot keeps the Google place id as its primary key, so it does not follow the documented `<source>:<native id>` convention the way `POST /api/spot` does with `user:<uuid>`.
 Keeping the Google id is what lets the chip resolve to the location row that already exists; giving it a `user:` id would mean one physical place with two identities and a duplicate location row on selection.
 Decide which before contributed and captured spots have to be reconciled